 If you want to start over with your Break Out room, you can use the Recreate Rooms feature.
 This can be useful if there was an issue automatically assigning a large number of participants to groups.

-- Select Recreate rooms from the 3-dot
+- Select the recreate rooms icon from the menu.

 - Confirm you want to delete all of your existing Breakout Rooms.